On topology changes in quantum field theory and quantum gravity: How topology changes can be made to work for quantum fields in some cases

 The energy momentum tensor $ T_{\mu\nu} $ contains the derivatives of the field.
 At $ r=\infty $ for $ \theta>\theta_w $ they vanish because of the $ r $ dependence of the exponential function.
 Similarly, with Neumann boundary conditions, the derivatives of $ \varphi $ and thus the components of $ T_{\mu\nu} $ vanish at the $ t\geq \tilde{t} $, $ \theta=\theta_w $ and one gets for the corresponding observable

-The calculation is a bit be more difficult if we assume that the boundary acts like an insulator in electrodynamics, i.e. if it can reflect particles backwards into space.
+The calculation is a bit be more difficult if we assume that the boundary can reflect particles backwards into space.
 Then one would have to make use of the usual regularization methods for the Energy stress tensor in curved space-times.
 From these methods, it can be found that the energy stress tensor has a trace anomaly where it depends on the Euler characteristic.
-However, one should note that we have just changed the Euler number of a space-like hyper-surfaces and not for the entire Lorentzian $ 3\times3 $ metric that we have used in this example.
+However, one should note that we have just changed the Euler number of a space-like hyper-surfaces and not for the interpolating Lorentzian $ 3\times3 $ metric that we have used in this example.